UniMath/agda-unimath/src/domain-theory/directed-complete-posets.lagda.md

 ## Definitions

-### The predicate on posets of being a directed complete
+### The predicate on posets of being directed complete

 ```agda
 module _